 That said, it is the employer’s responsibility to verify eligibility for each employee per the Act.

-Quebec has specific statutory pay calculation rules that must be followed on statutory holidays:
+Quebec has specific statutory pay calculation rules that must be followed to calculate holiday pay correctly:

-- Commissioned Employees: Receive 1/60th of total commissions earned in the 12 previous weeks.
+- Commissioned Employees: Receive 1/60th of total wages (including commissions) earned in the 12 previous weeks, not including overtime.

 Key things to note: